caplena/knowledge-base/docs/FAQ.md

 ### What if I forgot to enable translations in Settings?

 If you forgot to enable translations, you won’t be able to activate it on your end after setting up the project.
 However, you can contact the Caplena Support Team, and we’ll enable the translation feature for you.
 Once it’s turned on, the system will translate the responses, allowing you to analyze everything in a single language.

+### Why am I getting an error saying "unable to cast column to number" when trying to upload additional data?

+This error usually occurs when the order of the columns in the file you're uploading doesn’t match the data already on the platform.
+The columns need to be in the exact same order.
+You can check the data structure by looking under "Add Filter" in the "Additional Columns" section, or export your existing data to compare and see if anything is missing.

+If you're still unable to upload the additional data, feel free to send the data file to our support team for a quick review.